iris-hep/as-user-facing/fit-visualization/nuisance-parameter-effects.md

 ### Assumptions
 - Both the nominal distribution and distribution(s) obtained when varying the nuisance parameter are provided.
 - Additional distributions are provided when further processing, such as smoothing or symmetrization, is applied to the templates, in order to track the effect of the additional processing.
+- The relevant information is supplied in a well-defined format.

 ### Acceptance criteria
 - The visualization shows the original template before further processing steps are applied, and also the final template after additional processing steps in case it differs from the original.